 The fastest way to overtrain is to do high volume.
 When you are already exploiting your body, the volume should be minimized to the lowest possible values that you can get away with.
 Obviously, routines like Smolov should be avoided like a salesman trying to sell you the next best thing.

 It will take trial and error, but c’est la vie…

 4.Be careful with your lower back.

-Without a doubt the lower back is one of the slowest muscle groups to recover.
-To make things even worse your spinal erectors are usually also the most frequently injured muscle during physical work.
-For that reason keep special attention to your lower back.
+The back is one of the most frequently injured body parts during physical work.
+For that reason pay special attention to your lower back.

-If your work involves lifting moderate weight frequently, make sure that you do it with perfect form.
+If your work requires you to pick heavy objects, make sure that you do it with perfect form.
 The fact that the weight is light does not mean that you can’t get injured when you lift with bad form.
 It happens even to the best.
 Lee Priest, who is a bodybuilder known for his arm development, has torn a bicep lifting a TV.
 Don’t underestimate light weights.

 5.Focus on the basics.

-Like it’s already been said the body can only handle so much – the same way the day only has 24 hours, eventually the juice ends.
-Don’t spend your money on useless stuff and keep your focus sharp.
+Don’t spend your money on useless stuff.
+Keep your focus sharp.
 Your routine should consist primarily of proven exercises.
 There’s no time for pointless T-Nation style workouts that promise to add a third ball to your nut sack in half a day.
 Leave that to the fools who have money to spend on garbage.

 6.Do micro workouts when pressed for time.